yNosGR/PythonProtocolGateway/README.md

 Growatt2MQTT is a small python-based service which connects via usb to the Modbus interface of Growatt inverters and published the collected data on MQTT.
 The python service can be configured via a small config file.

-with the addition of other brands, this will need to be renamed to something... maybe ModBusInverterToMQTT
+with the addition of other brands, this will need to be renamed eventually to something... maybe ModBusInverterToMQTT